-A.D.A.M. licenses and resells third party content, such as news and drug information.
-This content may or may not contain all information normally included in our articles, such as a specific reviewer name.
+A.D.A.M. licenses/resells third party content.
+This content may or may not contain all information normally included in our articles, such as the specific reviewer name.
 If the reviewer name is absent, the source of the content is recognized as the institution that produced and/or reviewed the content.
-If A.D.A.M. is not provided the specific reviewer information from the third party vendor, A.D.A.M. cannot display the specific reviewer information with the article, only the institution name.
+If A.D.A.M. has not provided the specific reviewer information from the third party vendor, A.D.A.M. cannot display the specific reviewer information with the article, only the institution name.

 A.D.A.M. continues to review "best of breed" content providers.
+Availability of reviewer information is one of the criterion by which we judge third party content.
 As vendors are found and reviewed, A.D.A.M. reserves the right to add, replace, or remove third party content from our licensed product line.

-The following guidelines have been established by A.D.A.M., Inc. to govern the aspects of advertising and sponsorship.
-For these purposes, "advertising" includes banner, contextual advertising, sponsored content, and or promotions.
-"Sponsorship" includes any and all third party entities that create, promote, and/or distribute products and services.
-These regulations govern issues such as acceptance or denial of advertisements and or sponsorship by A.D.A.M.
-This policy may be modified at any time using A.D.A.M.'s sole discretion.
+The following guidelines have been established by A.D.A.M., Inc. to govern advertising and sponsorship.
+For these purposes, "advertising" includes banner, contextual advertising, sponsored content, and/or promotions.
+"Sponsorship" includes all third party entities that create, promote, and/or distribute products and services.
+These regulations govern issues such as acceptance or denial of advertisements and or sponsorship by A.D.A.M., Inc. This policy may be modified at any time using A.D.A.M.'s sole discretion.
 If a modification occurs, A.D.A.M. will post a revised policy to the www.adam.com site.

-A.D.A.M. has sole discretion for determining the types of advertising that will be accepted and displayed on the www.adam.com web site, and under no circumstances shall A.D.A.M.'s acceptance of any advertisement be considered an endorsement of the product(s) and/or service(s) advertised or for the company that manufactures, distributes, or promotes such product(s) or service(s).
+C. A.D.A.M. has sole discretion for determining the types of advertising that will be accepted and displayed on the www.adam.com, and under no circumstances shall A.D.A.M.'s acceptance of any advertisement be considered an endorsement of the product(s) and/or service(s) advertised or for the company that manufactures, distributes, or promotes such product(s) or service(s).